rubenlg/quaderno/README.md

 # Point & Click adventure game prototyping toolkit. [![Build Status](https://travis-ci.org/rubenlg/quaderno.svg?branch=master)](https://travis-ci.org/rubenlg/quaderno)

+## Demo

+If you want to see this in action, [here is a game prototype built with this toolkit](https://rubenlg.github.io/quaderno/examples/quantum_derail/).

 ## Usage

 This toolkit allows creating game prototypes using purely declarative syntax.
 You can create whole prototypes just by drawing images and writing an HTML file, without any Javascript.